Obadha/baraza-android-app/CONTRIBUTING.md

 Take a look at the issues in our [current milestone](https://github.com/acabunoc/mozfest-repo-template/milestone/1) or browse some [good first bugs](https://github.com/acabunoc/mozfest-repo-template/labels/good%20first%20bug) to get started!

+## How you can get invovled

+We are currently looking for contributions in the following areas:
+1. Product Refinement - We are looking to clearly refine and define the flow of the baraza android application.
+2. Application Designer - We are looking for a graphic designer to join us and help come up with practical wireframes from the product requirements.
+3. Application Developer - We hope we can get to have a working prototype at the end of the sprint.
+We would love to have three, maybe four android developers come in and transform the wireframes into a working prototype.
+The application will be a native android application built with java using android studio.
+4. Documentation - Right now, what is seen here is all the documentation available for this application.
+It would be helpful if we could have this organized into an easier to navigate through documentation.

 ## How to submit changes